fylgja/fylgja-utilkit/class-builder/README.md

 Your new value will not be added.
 If there is already an property that you want to add to.

-To change this unset the default part in the `$enable-utilkit` var.
+To change this unset the default part in the `$utilkit-import` var.
 Or change the config related to that default, e.g. `$config-utilkit-display`.

 ## Create classes from utils